 In addition to these treatment options, there are also other various dog incontinence products available to assist in managing the condition - effectively preventing urine leakage whilst protecting furniture, bedding and flooring from stains and odours.

-Sometimes, our pet's health mysteries can leave us a little worried.
+For pet owners, any health mysteries can leave us a little worried.
 Especially, when we don't know what is wrong.

 When it comes to dog incontinence, whether it's medication to improve bladder control or surgical interventions to address anatomical anomalies, we all just want the best options to alleviate symptoms and improve our dog's comfort.